You can use parental controls to limit the amount of time your child spends on their device or on a particular app.

 Luckily, there are loads of easy things you can do to prevent your kids from being able to access inappropriate content.
 Read on to find out what they are and how to implement them.

-To stop your child visiting dodgy or potentially dangerous websites, you can apply website blockers that will remove any chance of them being accessed.
+To stop your child from visiting dodgy or potentially dangerous websites, you can apply website blockers that will remove any chance of them being accessed.
 These can be applied through the family settings of your broadband provider, on your child’s devices or through your antivirus software.

 You can also set up parental controls on your child’s laptop through Windows 10 or Google Chrome settings.